19 “As many as I love, I rebuke and chasten. Therefore be zealous and repent.”

 To repent is not to vow that we will never do it again.
 Neither is it a promise to do better next time.
 It is not a promise to serve the Lord.
-It does not mean that we have to crawl our way back to God.
+It does not mean that we must crawl our way back to God.
 Nor is repentance a guilt complex whereby we feel bad about sins.
 All these things are legalistic ways of trying to get God’s approval.
 They are attempts at paying for our sin by self rather than trusting what God did for our sins.
 We have God’s approval because of what Jesus did on the cross.

 God always disciplines the church because He loves the church.